 Described as “a citizen of the world,” Prince Sadruddin Aga Khan (January 17, 1933 – May 12, 2003), became the longest serving head of UNHCR, the United Nations Refugee Agency.
 Morals, ethics and tolerance along with improving the lot of humanity was the essential part of the credo of the late Prince, son of the 48th Ismaili Imam His Highness Sir Sultan Mahomed Shah Aga Khan and uncle of the present Imam His Highness Prince Karim Aga Khan.

-Mohezin Tejani, an award winning Ismaili author and veteran at Writers Festivals on the Asia circuit as well as a long serving humanitarian himself, expresses his appreciation and deep-felt gratitude to Prince Sadruddin in Simerg’s special series on letters thanking Ismaili historical figures.
+The late Mohezin Tejani, an award winning Ismaili author and veteran at Writers Festivals on the Asia circuit as well as a long serving humanitarian himself, wrote this letter a few months before he passed away on New Year’s Day in 2013.
+Mo’s appreciation and deep-felt gratitude to Prince Sadruddin is clearly felt in this special letter he wrote as part of Simerg’s special series on letters thanking Ismaili historical figures.

 Sunday, April 15, 2012